-Myth: Patients searching the Internet for information on root canals may find sites claiming that teeth receiving root canal (endodontic) treatment contribute to the occurrence of illness and disease in the body.
-This claim is based on long-debunked and poorly designed research performed nearly a century ago by Dr. Weston A. Price and more recently Dr. Mercola
+Myth: Patients searching the internet for information on root canals may find sites claiming that teeth receiving root canal (endodontic) treatment contribute to the occurrence of illness and disease in the body.
+This claim is based on long-debunked and poorly designed research performed nearly a century ago by Dr Weston A. Price and more recently by Dr Mercola.

 Reality: There is no valid, scientific evidence linking root canal-treated teeth and disease elsewhere in the body.
-Decades of research since the 1930s have contradicted Dr. Price’s findings and more recent research continues to support the safety of dental treatment as it relates to overall health.
-We have to remember that techniques and technologies have advanced exponentially since the time of Dr. Price.
-We are living in a time where the smartphone, which fits into your pocket, is more powerful than a 1950’s computer that filled a whole room.
+Decades of research since the 1930’s have contradicted Dr Price’s findings and more recent research continues to support the safety of dental treatment as it relates to overall health.
+We have to remember that techniques and technologies have advanced exponentially since the time of Dr Price.

 Reality: Saving your natural teeth, if possible, is the very best option.

 Nothing can completely replace your natural tooth, as even an artificial tooth can sometimes cause you to avoid certain foods.
 Keeping your own teeth is important so that you can continue to enjoy the wide variety of foods necessary to maintain the proper nutrient balance in your diet.
 If your dentist recommends extraction, ask whether root canal treatment is an option.
 Endodontic treatment, along with appropriate restoration, is a cost-effective way to treat teeth with damaged pulp and is usually less expensive than extraction and placement of a bridge or an implant.